 Letter of reference

 - Letter of reference should be written by a person in the position to evaluate the applicant, such as a principal, chair, advisor, or supervisor.

-- Letters should address the applicant’s ability to integrate observations, data collected, and readings into lessons; develop curriculum materials; train other teachers in the school district or at workshops and conferences; contribute to the group experience in regards to interpersonal and group-living skills; and/or engage with students.
+- Letters should address the applicant’s ability to integrate observations, data collected, and readings into lessons; develop curriculum materials; train other teachers in the school district or at workshops and conferences; contribute to the group experience in regard to interpersonal and group-living skills; and/or engage with students.

 - Letters must include letterhead and a signature and be uploaded at the link provided.

-Online financial aid application form requires the following information:
+The online financial aid application form requires the following information: